Table of Contents

 If you’re able to identify these conversations, you can jump in by posting a reply, but make sure that you don’t come across as overly sales.
 Instead, you need to find ways to add value or to offer a solution.
 Twitter can also be useful when it comes to content marketing, allowing you to explore opportunities for guest posts and collaboration.
 While you’re at it, it’s a good idea to see what topics have got people talking.
 You can even find and identify the most popular Twitter accounts on any given topic so that you can follow their content, interact with them and start developing an ongoing relationship with them.
 Writing the most effective tweets shouldn’t be the only purpose of our Twitter strategy.

 And of course, it’s also the perfect social networking platform for influencer marketing.
 As a brand, you can start to follow and interact with the influencers you want to target and even to reach out to them directly through Twitter.
 Better still, if you’re able to encourage them to @mention you or to use a branded hashtag, it can drastically improve exposure and help to lead to new followers and long-term engagement.
+One of the things that drive a lot of attention to a campaign are Twitter maps.

 Twitter and customer support